Symmetry reduction in high dimensions, illustrated in a turbulent pipe

+Note that the approach is independent of discretization, and does not actually require a Fourier decomposition.
+Note also that the inner-product gathers information from the full velocity field.

-As the group orbit is a circle crossing perpendicular to the $a_1$-axis in this projection, $\langle \vec{t}(\hat{\vec{u}})|\vec{t}'\rangle$ in \refeq{eq:reconst} can only be zero if the circle shrinks to a point at the origin.
+As group orbits are circles crossing perpendicular to the $a_1$-axis in this projection, $\langle \vec{t}(\hat{\vec{u}})|\vec{t}'\rangle$ in \refeq{eq:reconst} can only be zero if the circle shrinks to a point at the origin.
 This requires that both inner products $\langle\vec{u}|\vec{u}'\rangle$ and $\langle\vec{u}\,|\,\LieEl(L/4)\,\vec{u}'\rangle$ are zero at the same time, which has vanishing probability.
 While we thus avoid the {\sliceBord}, there is a rapid change in $\theta$ by $\approx\pi$ (in $\shift$ units by $\approx L/2$) whenever the trajectory $(a_1,a_2)(\zeit)$ sweeps past the origin, see the inset to \reffig{fig:6341sz}.
-Notwithstanding such rapid phase shifts, this choice of template has made possible the discovery and analysis of the many \rpo s discussed below.
+Rapid phase shifts notwithstanding, this choice of template has made possible the discovery and analysis of the many \rpo s discussed below.

 `Minimal flow units'\rf{JM91}, which capture much of the statistical properties of turbulence, have been invaluable in analyzing fundamental self-sustaining processes\rf{HaKiWa95}.
-The minimal flow unit domain used in all calculations in this Letter is $(r,\theta,z) \in [0,\frac{1}{2}]\times[0,\frac{\pi}{2}]\times[0,\frac{\pi}{1.7}]$, where lengths are non-dimensionalized by diameter $D$, velocities are normalized by the mean speed $U$, and the fixed-flux Reynolds number is $Re=LU/\nu=2500$, for which $Re_\tau=100\pm1$ is within 10\% of that for flow unconstrained by symmetry.
-This corresponds to a domain of size $\Omega^+\approx[100,160,370]$ in wall units for the wall-normal, spanwise and streamwise dimensions, respectively.
-The flow, further constrained in this Letter to the $m=4$ azimuthal subspace, compares favorably with the minimal flow units for channel flow\rf{JM91} $\Omega^+\approx[\,> 40,100,250-350]$ and Couette flow\rf{HaKiWa95} $\Omega^+\approx[68,128,190]$.
+Here, the fixed-flux Reynolds number for all calculations is $Re=DU/\nu=2500$, where lengths are non-dimensionalized by diameter $D$ and velocities are normalized by the mean axial speed $U$.
+The minimal flow unit is in the $m=4$ rotational subspace, such that $(r,\theta,z) \in [0,\frac{1}{2}]\times[0,\frac{\pi}{2}]\times[0,\frac{\pi}{1.7}]$.
+The size of the domain is more usefully measured in terms of wall units, $\nu/u_\tau$, where $u_\tau^2=-\nu\left.(\partial_ru_z)\right|_\mathrm{wall}$, which allows comparison with flow units used in other geometries.
+In these units, the domain is of size $\Omega^+\approx[100,160,370]$ in the wall-normal, spanwise and streamwise dimensions, respectively.
+Our flow unit compares favorably with the minimal flow units for channel flow\rf{JM91} $\Omega^+\approx[\,> 40,100,250-350]$ and Couette flow\rf{HaKiWa95} $\Omega^+\approx[68,128,190]$.
 Recurrent flows have been identified in \refref{GHCW07} for a box of size $\Omega^+\approx[68,86,190]$.
+Our domain is sufficiently large to reproduce $Re_\tau=(D/2)u_\tau/\nu=100\pm1$ to within 10\% of its value in the infinite domain.
+The mean wall friction for turbulent flow is approximately 100\% greater than that for laminar flow at this flow rate.

 A Newton-Krylov scheme is used to search for \rpo s.
 Initial guesses are taken from near recurrences of ergodic trajectories\rf{GHCW07} within the symmetry-reduced \statesp.
 This preferentially identifies structures embedded in regions of high natural measure (regions most frequented by ergodic trajectories), with isolated \reqva\ and \rpo s that sit in the less frequented reaches of \statesp\ less likely to be found.
 Our searches have so far identified 10 \reqva\ and 32 \rpo s.
 An abbreviated summary of data is given in \reftab{tab:RPOdata_PRL}; the complete data set is available online at \texttt{Openpipeflow.org}, along with the open source code used to calculate these orbits.